deltachat/securejoin/source/new.rst

 Notes on the verified group protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ..
-  TODO: We already implemented this:
+  TODO: We already implemented the first point
+  but not the others - this should be made clear somehow.

 - **More Asynchronous UI flow**:
   All steps after 2 (the sending of adminstrative messages)
   could happen asynchronously and in the background.